 We learn from one another.
 We challenge one another.
 We support one another.
 Sometimes, we even irritate one another, and our response to that irritation teaches us how to live in the world with people we don’t necessarily like.

 But we wouldn’t have any of these things—the good, the bad, the uplifting, the challenging—if we chose the path of individual spirituality.

 by Rev. Michael Tino, minister of the Unitarian Universalist Fellowship of Northern Westchester in Mount Kisco, New York.
 TO READ MORE

 The Daily Compass offers words and images to inspire spiritual reflection and encourage the creation of a more loving, inclusive and just world.
-Produced by The Church of the Larger Fellowship, the Unitarian Universalist Congregation Without Walls.
+Produced by The Church of the Larger Fellowship, the Unitarian Universalist Congregation with no geographical boundary.
 Please support the publishing of The Daily Compass by making a $10 or $25 contribution (more if you can, less if you can't)!
 Thank you for your support!